• Play the sound file

 On an issue like guns, doing nothing is usually the best course.
 Most states are sensible on guns, so letting the states handle it is good for us.

-End quote.
 My recommendation to the President and the Congress on gun control is therefore: Don't just do something, sit there.

-To the President in particular, I offer the words of the late great Calvin Coolidge, quote: "Perhaps one of the most important accomplishments of my administration has been minding my own business," end quote.
+To the President in particular, I offer the words of the late great Calvin Coolidge, quote:

 That review was cross-posted to the Unz Review.
 For reasons I don't understand, that cross-post got an unusually large number of comments — 636 last time I looked.